Chimanlal Harilal Setalvad: Career

-Chimanlal was recognized by Gandhi as an impartial advocate of great integrity.
+Chimanlal was recognised by Gandhi as an impartial advocate of great integrity.
 While in favour of independence from Britain, Chimanlal was opposed to Partition; sadly, he lived to see Partition and its accompanying horrors become a reality before his death on 10 December 1947, aged 83.

 Honours

 Setalvad was knighted in the 1919 New Year Honours List.
 He was further appointed a Knight Commander of the Order of the Indian Empire (KCIE) in the 1924 Birthday Honours list.

 Family

 He was the father of M.C.
 Setalvad, later Attorney General of India from 1950 to 1963.
 His great-granddaughter is Teesta Setalvad, a noted journalist and civil rights activist.